 How is the Invading Army Described?

-The SIZE of the invading army from the far North is described in Ezekiel 38:15:
+The size of the invading army from the far North is described in Ezekiel 38:15:

 And thou shalt come from thy place out of the north parts, thou, and _________ ___________ with thee, all of them riding upon horses, a ____________ ________________, and a ____________ army.

 This massive army is described as being a mighty army consisting of many people and comprising a great company.
 According to verse 16, this army will be like a cloud covering the land.
 Think of a fog that settles into a valley.
 The fog seems to be everywhere.
 So also this army will cover the land in an all pervading way.
 The massive army is also described in Ezekiel 38:9 as a cloud covering the land, involving a great mass of people.

 This army will be against Israel.